LucianaBritoDev/LucianaBritoDev/README.md

 ### About me:
-• 👩🏻‍💻 I am a Full-Stack Developer with a focus on Front-End Developer.
+• 👩🏻‍💻 I am a Full-Stack Developer.

 • 👩🏻‍🎓 I am currently studying Systems Analysis and Development and I learning more about SASS, JavaScript, Typescript, Node.Js, React and Python.